Lucas-Ion/skylog/PROJECT_PLAN.md

 Reading: Pragmatic Programmer chapters 1-2, Clean Code chapters 2-4, Architecture Patterns chapters 1-2.

-What I want from review #1: feedback on whether my repository abstraction is over-engineered, walk-through of how you'd structure a service method differently, whether my test database approach is sane.

 ### Phase 2: Async, external data, caching

 A background async task pulls live aircraft positions from OpenSky every 60 seconds.
 Positions are persisted into a time-series-friendly schema.
 Reads are cached in Redis with a deliberate invalidation strategy that I write down before implementing.
 Structured logs with trace IDs.
 Prometheus metrics on request latency, ingestion success/failure, and cache hit ratio.